How Much Do You Need to Invest to be a Millionaire in 15 Years or Fewer? [2025]

 (I feel obligated to add the classic finance legalese here: Past performance is not indicative of future returns.)

-I think there are a few common misconceptions about building wealth quickly, chief among them that only high earners can do it – after learning about a Milwaukee grocer named Leonard Gigowski who died and left a $13M donation to his former school (this article has other amazing examples of “secret millionaires”), I realized it probably made sense to walk through the logistics of just how much money you’d need to invest to become a millionaire after only 15 years of working (if you start work at 22 like most of us do, this will outline the path to being a millionaire by 37).
+I think there are a few common misconceptions about building wealth quickly, chief among them that only high earners can do it – after learning about a Milwaukee grocer named Leonard Gigowski who died and left a $13M donation to his former school (this article has other amazing examples of “secret millionaires”), I realized it probably made sense to walk through the logistics of just how much money you’d need to invest to become a millionaire after only 15 years of working.

 Why so many people with high incomes don’t become millionaires